• Templates

 Preparing Documents for Board Meetings

-When we think of a school environment and documents, the most common type of document to spring to mind is usually to do with teaching or learning, or passed between teacher and student.
+When we think of a school environment and documents, the most common type of document that comes to mind is usually one that has to do with teaching or learning, or is passed between teacher and student.
 What many people forget, though, is that behind every successful classroom is a vast and intricate administrative network that keeps schools operational, up to date with federal and state requirements and guidelines, and running according to an annual budget.

 With so much going on behind the scenes, it's no wonder that the administrative staff at this school were delighted when they found out that the PDF tools they already had could do so much more than just organize and edit PDF documents.

 Having to facilitate and attend no fewer than three school-related board meetings every second month, the principal at this school was relieved when she found out that she could create detailed and highly integrated information packs from existing material using just a handful of simple PDF tools.
-For her, this made creating and sharing content with board members a cinch, and kept any extraneous admin related to these board meetings to a minimum.
+For her, this made creating and sharing content with board members a quick and easy task.
+It also reduced the time spent on administrative issues related to these board meetings to a minimum.

 E-Signing for Students & Coordinators